lizhonggang1984/cs766/README.md

 <p align="center">
 <img src="/display/figure12.jpg" alt="figure12" width="600"/>
 </p>

-**Figure 12: The YOLOV5 for realtime detection.
-YOLO is considered as the first choice in real time segmentation task and widely used in iPhone and Android applications.
-This figure is adapted from https://www.techleer.com/articles.**
+**Figure12: The YOLOV5 for realtime detection.
+YOLO is considered as the first choice in real time segmentation task and widely used in iPhone and Android applications.**

 We trained our data with v4 and v5 in this study.
 For v4, we also referred to the model and the pre-trained weighting  that was provided in the mmdection codebase.
 For v5, we followed the following public Github repo.